Daniella1/urdf_analyzer/readme.md

 * Development CLI
     - add cli for geometry (.dae, .stl, .obj)
     - add cli for file analysis ('xacro' in file, 'package' in file)
+* Documentation
+    - describe the different schemas that can be generated

 Notes: